ludavid15/notes/algorithms/_posts/2021-06-05-machineLearning.md

 A method for statistical analysis of shape distributions.
 An orthogonal Procrustes problem is one that finds the optimal rotation, translation, and/or reflection which aligns two shapes.

-### Representation Learning or Feature Learning

-The goal of representation learning is to discover the features which define a classification.

-Here's an example.
-We wish to write a program to classify flowers.
-Using a clustering approach, we might make measurements of the flower color or petal size and shape.
-K-means clustering would return the averages for each class.
-While we do find the averages, the properties were pre-defined.

-If we linearized the pixels of each image (n by m), we'd end up performing clustering in ($$n \times m$$) space, which is computationally expensive.

-So how can we get a machine to learn features?
-Well, when we perform supervised learning with something like a deep neural net, the last hidden layer before the output can actually be a set of features.

-Or in an unsupervised case, independent component analysis and autoencoders achieve this goal by looking for ways to represent the most original information in the fewest variables.
-The singular value decomposition and eigenvalues do this.

-> Consider the example of rotations.
-A rotation matrix in 3D is a 3x3 matrix, for a total of nine variables.
-But it turns out that any rotation in 3D can be represented by only three Euler angles (Roll Pitch Yaw).
-If we have those three numbers, we can follow a specific set of rules to reconstruct the original object.
-In this way, the Euler angles can be thought of as "features" of the rotation matrix.